-Manage Major Global Events
+Senior Director, Global Events

-It costs Box roughly $50,000 to serve coffee for one day at a corporate event.
-Add 10,000 people, four countries, and 39 million users to the mix and you have a glimpse of what Kathleen Castaillic, the director of global events for Box, deals with on a daily basis.
+Hosting corporate events is about more than booking venues and inviting speakers.
+Add 10,000 people, four countries, and 39 million users to the mix and you have a glimpse of what Kathleen Castaillic, senior director of global events at Box, deals with on a daily basis.

 Manage Complex Projects

+The solution is a centralized content repository.
 It seems simple, but understanding how speakers and keynotes fit together in a cohesive and compelling way is an incredibly complex process.
-Kathleen uses Smartsheet to visualize the order of her speakers and content tracks.
+Castaillic uses Smartsheet to visualize the order of her speakers and content tracks.
 She can use the calendar overlay to map out her plan and attach each speaker’s content to their line item.
 She can also use Smartsheet’s integration with Box by creating Box Notes in a folder and then embedding the link in Smartsheet.

 Always Stay Updated

-The Smartsheet mobile app on iOS gives Kathleen’s team an effective way to quickly check status and eliminates the need for timely ad hoc meetings with stakeholders.
+The Smartsheet mobile app gives Castaillic’s team an effective way to quickly check status and eliminates the need for timely ad hoc meetings with stakeholders.
 This allows her to stay in the thick of things, and have access to the most up-to-date information at any time, from anywhere.

 A Single Source of Truth

-Castaillic didn’t have a way to archive the hundreds of to do list items that came up after four years on the job and five BoxWorks events.
-Smartsheet became a place for Kathleen to organize her checklists in a very concise manner and to archive these lists for other people to access in the present and the future.
+Castaillic didn’t have a way to archive the hundreds of to-do list items that came up after four years on the job and five BoxWorks events.
+Smartsheet became a place for Castaillic to organize her checklists in a very concise manner and to archive these lists for other people to access in the present and the future.

-“There’s always that one thing you forget that’s so basic you can’t even believe it happened.
+“There’s always that one thing you forget that’s so basic you can’t even believe it happened,” Castaillic admits.”
 Smartsheet prevents this by capturing the details and fitting all of the pieces together: content, calendars, speakers, the marketing team, and press schedules.
 Events are layers and layers of detail that all have to connect somehow and Smartsheet fits it all together.
-This saves me days of planning in the future.”Kathleen Castaillic, Senior Director, Global Events
+This saves me days of planning in the future.”